Donaim/proviral-pres1/slides.md

 - There are multiple quality checks that the proviral pipeline runs on every sample.

-- Generally, the idea is to discard any sequences that have evidence of not representing the actual virus population.
+- Generally, the idea is to discard any sequences that have evidence of not correctly representing the actual virus population.

+  That could happen due to sequencing errors, which can often be detected by these checks.

+- So, for instance, let's take a look at the last check from this slide.

+`*click on Non-TCGA Characters*`